 What followed was nothing short of inspiring.
 Banks of windows in vacant main street property were filled with beautiful murals, depicting Brussels’ scenes as they once were and as they are presently.
 Created with a vintage look, the “Then and Now” display (Huron County’s largest outdoor art gallery) was an instant hit—as were the 12 equally large windows of the food store in the core that were filled with murals on historic sites and showcased two new hiking trails designed by Planning & Recreation students from the University of Waterloo.

 There are plans to transform the grocery store’s brick façade fronting main street with a huge mural of the magnificent Queen’s Hotel, which previously occupied the site, further enhancing the Victorian theme of the downtown area.

-Happenings such as Brussels weekly Farmers’ Market, walking tours, and its Boothill Bash rodeo have only added to the newfound lustre of this community.
-Forward-thinking acquisition of the village’s closed elementary school and its conversion to the Brussels Business & Cultural Centre was marked with an autumn Walk, Hike & Wheel Symposium that attracted delegates from across Southwestern Ontario.
+Happenings, such as Brussels weekly Farmers’ Market, walking tours, and its Boothill Bash rodeo, have only added to the newfound lustre of this community.
+Forward-thinking acquisition of the village’s closed elementary school and its conversion to the Brussels Business & Cultural Centre were marked with an autumn Walk, Hike & Wheel Symposium that attracted delegates from across Southwestern Ontario.

 The community’s 1854 founder William Ainlay would be immensely pleased to know that his little town will be featured on Rediscovering Canada Television in May as part of a film series on rural gems across Canada.